kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 pod is run with a different mapping, i.e. the effective user and group IDs on the host change.

-This proposal supports volume without changing the user and group IDs and leaves that problem to the user to manage.
+This proposal supports volumes without changing the user and group IDs and leaves that problem to the user to manage.
 Future Linux kernel features such as shiftfs could allow different pods to see a volume with its own IDs but it is out of scope of this proposal.
 Among the possible future kernel solutions, we can list: